 National Community College Hispanic Council (NCCHC) Leadership Fellows Program

-To address the lack of Hispanic Leaders in American community colleges, the NCCHC is offering the Leadership Fellows Program to develop a pool of highly qualified Hispanics and assist them in attaining high-level positions in community colleges.
+To address the lack of Hispanic leaders in American community colleges, NCCHC is offering the Leadership Fellows Program to develop a pool of highly qualified Hispanics and assist them in attaining high-level positions in community colleges.

-Since the resumption of the program in 2003, one of the 65 new Fellows has been named president, three have been named interim presidents and more than 30 others have received promotions.
-In September 2010, 20 mid-level leaders from Community Colleges across the country graduated from the first ever, NCCHC Mid-Management Leadership Fellows Program.
-Six of the 20 2010 Fellows and four of the 18 2011 Fellows have received promotions.
-The Council continues its efforts to develop leaders for the challenges that lie ahead in higher education by offering the 2014 Leadership Fellows Program in collaboration with USD.
-The Leadership Fellows Program will begin training another group of fellows in June 2014.
+Since the resumption of the program in 2003, three presidents, two vice-chancellors, and three interim presidents have been named and more than 40 others have received promotions.
+In September 2010, 20 mid-level leaders from community colleges across the country graduated from the first ever NCCHC Mid-Management Leadership Fellows Program.
+Three more classes have been held since then.
+The Council continues its efforts to develop leaders for the challenges that lie ahead in higher education by offering the 2014 Leadership Fellows Program in collaboration with SOLES at USD.
+The Leadership Fellows Program will begin training another group of fellows in June 2015.

 Each program is designed for community college educators whose career interest focuses on assuming increasingly responsible administrative positions, with the ultimate goal of becoming an executive leader of a community college.